Carbon star: Generation of interstellar dust

 Owing to its low surface gravity, as much as half (or more) of the total mass of a carbon star may be lost by way of powerful stellar winds.
 The star's remnants, carbon-rich "dust" similar to graphite, therefore become part of the interstellar dust.
 This dust is believed to be a significant factor in providing the raw materials for the creation of subsequent generations of stars and their planetary systems.
 The material surrounding a carbon star may blanket it to the extent that the dust absorbs all visible light.

 Silicon carbide outflow from carbon stars was accreted in the early solar nebula and survived in the matrices of relatively unaltered chondritic meteorites.
 This allows for direct isotopic analysis of the circumstellar environment of 1-3 M_{☉} carbon stars.
 Stellar outflow from carbon stars is the source of the majority of presolar silicon carbide found in meteorites.

 Other classifications

-Other types of carbon stars include:
+Other sub-types of carbon stars include: